 - They are students who feel strongly about social justice and take it into their own hands to organize a march or bring in speakers to share their stories and engage peers in powerful conversations.

-At LumenSparQ, we are on a quest to support these heroes and to bring their stories to life.
+At LumenSparQ, we are on a quest to support these heroes and bring their stories to life.
 We hope they inspire others to do the same.

 John Umekubo, Founder